What’s the difference between recruiting and talent acquisition?

 With that said, recruiting often becomes an element of talent acquisition through tasks like sourcing, screening, interviewing, evaluating, narrowing, and hiring.
 Talent acquisition ensures that there’s more thought behind the recruitment process so that finding, attracting, and reaching the right candidates becomes a more strategic and continuous process.

-The Society for Human Resource Management advised establishing recruitment objectives as the first step to shifting focus to long-term talent acquisition.
-Some of these goals may fall in line with company wide objectives, as high-performing employees are among the most important factors in reaching those goals.
+The Society for Human Resource Management advises establishing recruitment objectives as the first step to shifting focus to long-term talent acquisition.
+Some of these goals may fall in line with company-wide objectives, as high-performing employees are among the most important factors in reaching those goals.

 Companies should also work on improving their employer brand to make sure their online presence resonates with both consumers and prospective employees.
 From there, human resource managers can develop the strategy, considering questions such as: